Speaker at Jan. 5 pro-Trump rally charged with encouraging mob, impeding police during Capitol breach

 Straka’s case was docketed as previously charged defendants continued to make initial appearances and face detention hearings across the country.

-In D.C., prosecutors said a Pennsylvania woman accused of stealing a laptop from House Speaker Nancy Pelosi’s office has destroyed evidence and encouraged others to do the same.
+In D.C., prosecutors said a Pennsylvania woman who was accused by a former romantic partner of stealing a laptop from House Speaker Nancy Pelosi’s office has destroyed evidence and encouraged others to do the same.

 Riley June Williams, 22, was released to home confinement with her mother in Harrisburg, Pa., however, after prosecutors did not request her further detention.